ArthurCose/Minicraft-DS-Edition/README.md

 - Level generation split into three files based on generator
   - No longer using static class methods
   - New Noise class
+- Menus and entities are organized into folders

 ## Screenshots